Spacechild1/vstplugin/README.md

 * The macOS binaries are *unsigned*, so you have to workaround the macOS Gatekeeper.
 See the section "macOS 10.15+" for more information.

 * VST3 preset files created with vstplugin v0.3.0 or below couldn't be opened in other VST hosts and vice versa because of a mistake in the (de)serialization of VST3 plugin IDs.
 This has been fixed in vstplugin v0.3.1.
 You can still open old "wrong" preset files, but this might go away in future versions, so you're advised to open and save your old VST3 presets to "convert" them to the new format.
 But first make sure to clear the plugin cache and do a new search to update the plugin IDs.

-* If you build a 32-bit(!) version with MinGW and the host (Pd or Supercollider) has also been compiled with MinGW, exception handling might be broken due to a compiler bug.
-This only seems to happen if either the plugin or the host (but not both!) link statically against libstdc++ and libgcc.
-By default we link statically, so we don't have to ship additional DLLs.
-This generally works fine (because Pd is statically linked and Supercollider is nowadays built with MSVC), but it might cause troubles if you build a *dynamically* linked 32-bit Supercollider/Pd with MinGW.
-In this special case you should run cmake with `-DSTATIC_LIBS=OFF` so that VSTPlugin/vstplugin~ also link dynamically.
-To sum it up: MinGW <-> Visual Studio should always work, but MinGW (32-bit, dynamically linked) <-> MinGW (32-bit, statically linked) causes big troubles.
-Yes, it's ridiculous!

 ---